Indonesia Liveaboard Diving

 • Banda Islands and Ambon

-Some of the other dive sites you will visit on Komodo liveaboards are Red Beach, Yellow Wall of Texas and Tatawa Island.
+Some of the other dive sites you will visit on a Komodo liveaboard are Red Beach, Yellow Wall of Texas and Tatawa Island.
 For more detailed information, visit our Komodo diving website section.

 Visit our Indonesia diving safaris here to explore your options for: Komodo liveaboards.